ch3-g10-eng1/video-game/README.md

 this then calls every other class and controls them as the game goes on in render some helper functions are also found within gameController most complex methods are class methods within their respective classes

+## Notes about improvements

+the base code should be very good starter made to be as transferable as possible to any new tasks potential areas that assesment 2 may take and what you need to do:
+    - new level - this is easy, just make a new Map through Tiled and pass it to Maze class
+    - difficult - not as simple but still easy, just change the time given, speed of bob, harshness of events or the map level that title screen moves to when the player starts
+    - replay - this is something that you will have to implement yourself, start with making some of the insides of create() a new function that is called to reset the game then call this from the lose and win screens
+    - scoreboard - this is one we thought might be coming up, you'll probably need to start by adding the stuff from above but its quite trivial after that, just take the event counters or time and write a method to calculate a score and add it to a new screen
+    - new entities - this should be very easy to do. use whichever class describes the entity the best and either make a subclass or just instance of that class depending on what you want to do
+    - if anything else comes up and we're still in the handover week come and talk to us, we'll be happy to give a rundown of the existing code and/or what you need to do to implement the new feature